sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-5(Kubernetes, AWS)/k8s-mern-app.md

 **Objective:**

-- To deploy a Mern application using K8S features like pods, deployments, services, etc.
+- To deploy a Mern application using K8S components like pods, deployments, services, etc.

 ### What is Mern?